lilifee7/KBS_assignment5/README.md

-# Search algorithm - Fidning a path from A to destination B
+# Search algorithm
+## - Finding a path from A to destination B
 The following code allows you to find a path from source A to destination B on a map.

 ## Introduction
 The aim of this project is to solve the problem of finding a path from a starting point to a destination.
 The project is implemented in Python and utilizes two search algorithms: the A* algorithm and the Constraint Satisfaction Problem (CSP) approach.
-The A* algorithm is used to find the shortest path between the source and the destination.
-The CSP approach is used to find a path that satisfies a set of constraints, ensuring the practicality of the route by limiting the total distance traveled and the duration between cities.

 ## Implementation
 #### A* algorithm
-The A* algorithm is a graph traversal and pathfinding algorithm and used widely used in various areas of computer science due to its efficiency and effectiveness in minimizing travel distance or time.
-In this code we use it to find the shortest path between the source and the destination.
+The A* algorithm is a graph traversal and pathfinding algorithm widely used in various areas of computer science due to its efficiency and effectiveness in minimizing travel distance or time.
+In this project, the A* algorithm is used to find the shortest path between the source and the destination.

 #### Constraint Satisfaction Problem (CSP)
-the CSP algorithm tries to find a path by generating all optional paths and checking if they satisfy a set of constraints.
+The CSP approach tries to find a path by generating all possible paths and checking if they satisfy a set of constraints.
 In this project, the constraints include:

     Total Distance: The path must not exceed a specified maximum distance.